 Nanking Cherries are wonderful to plant multiple together to create a solid hedge that will act as privacy while also providing you stunning colors in the spring and fruit in the summer.
 When deciding on site selection for your bush cherries, you will want to place them at least 5 feet apart to ensure they grow together well.

-Another reason that you will need multiple bush cherry shrubs is that they need more than one to pollinate with Nanking Cherry trees are not self-fertile and therefore will need a pollinator in order for them to produce fruit for you and your family to harvest by cross-pollination.
+Another reason that you will need multiple bush cherry shrubs is for pollination.
+Nanking Cherry trees are not self-fertile and therefore will need a pollinator in order for them to produce fruit for you and your family to harvest by cross-pollination.
+This chart shows some cross-pollination options for the Nanking Cherry.
+Make sure you know how to attract bees to get the best pollination results.

 Nanking Cherry(Prunus Tomentosa) is considered a bush cherry because of how they grow and thrive in hardy zones throughout the country that falls in a hardiness zone of 3-7.
 A Nanking Bush Cherry will do best in full sun and can grow a foot or two years.
 These cherry bushes will grow to be six to ten feet tall without being trimmed and expand around fifteen feet wide once they are fully mature.